Where Hollywood Meets History: Frost/Nixon

 Zelnick, along with the rest of the country, had reservations: many thought that Nixon saw Frost as a high-living, tepid interrogator through whom he could rectify his legacy.
 The reporters, however, were determined to deliver to the country, as Zelnick told a journalist at the time, “the trial that Richard Nixon never had.”

 The Frost interviews took place in Beverly Hills over more than a month and consisted of 11 in-depth discussions, covering issues from Kent State and Vietnam to Watergate and Spiro Agnew.
 Nixon was paid $1 million.
 No one knew exactly how it would turn out — only that many careers and one presidential legacy hung in the balance.
 “If we screwed up everything except for Watergate, we knew we’d be successful,” Zelnick says.
 “If we got everything right except for Watergate, we knew we’d be a failure.”

 The on-camera struggle, and the behind-the-scenes drama, inspired the 2006 stage production Frost/Nixon, starring Michael Sheen (Frost) and Frank Langella (Nixon).
-Film director Ron Howard adapted the play for the screen, and the film premieres today in New York.
+Film director Ron Howard adapted the play for the screen, and the film premiered in November 2008.
 Actor Oliver Platt plays Zelnick, who went on to work for ABC News for 21 years.
 BU Today spoke to Zelnick about his views on Nixon, Frost, and seizing opportunities.

 BU Today: How did you first hook up with Frost?